ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 ---
 Task 2 : Arbitrary code execution
 ----
-The goal of this task is to create bit more advanced payload: some arbitrary code that we are willing to execute, by passing it to our previously created vulnerable program.
+The goal of this task is to create a bit more advanced payload: some arbitrary code that we are willing to execute, by passing it to our previously created vulnerable program.
 Notably this means execution of our own program inside of another program.

 In practice, first we need functionality for payload in C/C++ code, and then it should be transformed to machine code.
-Transform means in this case rewriting: *it is NOT good idea to get assembly code automatically from your binary*, which you made earlier.
+Transform means in this case rewriting: *it is **NOT** a good idea to get assembly code automatically from your binary*, which you made earlier.

- Later this machine code should be combined with other instructions to be suitable as payload.
+ Later this machine code should be combined with other instructions to be suitable as a payload.

 It's not necessary to do functionality in C/C++ at first, if the assembly language is well known, but we are doing it now for learning purposes.

-Finally our machine code is somehow executed in vulnerable program.
+Finally our machine code is somehow executed in the vulnerable program.

 Extra: Maybe the most known white paper about this method can be found [here][0].

 ### A) Making a simple program to open Shell.

- The origin of shellcoding was to access to shell with usage of specifically crafted payloads.
+ The origin of shellcoding was access to shell with usage of specifically crafted payloads.
  Let's respect the traditions.
 It should be easy to understand.

-> ***Make a simple program, which opens local shell.
-Example would be in execution like this:***
+> ***Make a simple program, which opens a local shell.
+Example would be execution like this:***

 ```shell
 # gcc -o simpleshell Simpleshell.c